towerindustries/saintcon23/moderate_terraform/providers/README.md

   region = "us-east-1"
 }
 ```
-Modify AWS version to 5.21.0 and optinally upgrade the terraform version to 1.6.1.
+Modify AWS version to 5.21.0 and optionally upgrade the terraform version to 1.6.1.
 This is dependent on the version you have installed.
 ```
 terraform {
   required_providers {